cyber-suvash/XSS_OR_Cross_Site_Scripting_Detection_using_ML/README.md

-# XSS Stand for Cross Site Scripting Vulnerability
+# XSS Stands for Cross Site Scripting Vulnerability

 Cross-site Scripting (XSS) is a client-side code injection attack.
 The attacker aims to execute malicious scripts in a web browser of the victim by including malicious code in a legitimate web page or web application.